First Time Buyer Mortgage Guide

-Welcome to the First Time Buyer Mortgage Manchester knowledge hub.
+Welcome to the First Time Buyer Mortgage knowledge hub.

 Not buying in Manchester?

 No worries.
 This page should still help you if you are a first time buyer wanting to get on the property ladder.
-Most of my first time buyer client are in Manchester and the north west but many are not, especially if they are using a specialist mortgage such as stipend mortgage, CIS mortgage, NQT mortgage, or fixed term contract mortgage.
+Most of my first time buyer clients used to be in Manchester and the North West but now most are not, especially if they are using a specialist mortgage such as stipend mortgage, new job mortgage, NQT mortgage, or fixed term contract mortgage.

 How much can you borrow?